Shiva-gsk/SSL-admin-task/README.md

 ```
 We need to make sure that `` "${distro_id}:${distro_codename}-security"`` is uncommented.

-Also we need to make sure daily updates are enabled.
+Also we need to make sure daily updates are enabled, so that updates are run automatically on a schedule.
 For this make sure that

 ```
 sudo nano /etc/apt/apt.conf.d/20auto-upgrades